Bridging Composite and Real: Towards End-to-end Deep Image Matting: Related Work

-\textbf{Matting Dataset} Existing matting datasets~\cite{rhemann2009perceptually,shen2016deep,xu2017deep,zhang2019late,Qiao_2020_CVPR} only contain a small number of annotated alpha mattes, $e.g.$, 27 training images and 8 test images in alphamatting~\cite{rhemann2009perceptually}, 431 training images and 50 test images in Composition-1k~\cite{xu2017deep}, and 596 training images and 50 test images in HAttMatting~\cite{Qiao_2020_CVPR}.
-As for animal matting, there is no large-scale dataset available.
-Composition-1k only contains 41 and HAttMatting only contains 61 animal images in total, which is far from enough in the deep learning era.
-We fill this gap by establishing the first natural animal image matting dataset named AM-2k.
-It contains 2,000 high-resolution natural animal images from 20 categories.
-We manually annotate the alpha matte and category label for each image.
-In contrast to previous datasets that only provide the foregrounds or composite images, we provide the original natural images.
-We empirically demonstrate that the model trained on AM-2k has a better generalization ability on natural animal images than the one trained on composite images.
+Existing matting datasets~\citep{rhemann2009perceptually,xu2017deep,zhang2019late,Qiao_2020_CVPR} only contain foregrounds and a small number of annotated alpha mattes, $e.g.$, 27 training images and 8 test images in alphamatting~\citep{rhemann2009perceptually}, 431 training images and 50 test images in Comp-1k~\citep{xu2017deep}, and 596 training images and 50 test images in HAttMatting~\citep{Qiao_2020_CVPR}.
+DAPM~\citep{shen2016deep} proposes 2,000 real-world portrait images but at fix-size and low-resolution, together with limited quality alpha mattes generated by an ensemble of existing matting models.
+In contrast to them, we propose a high-quality benchmark consists of 10,000 high-resolution real-world portrait images and 2,000 animal images and manually annotated alpha matte for each image.
+We empirically demonstrate that the model trained on our benchmark has a better generalization ability on real-world images than the one trained on composite images.